The Trouble With Business

 If you’ve got a business or job that isn’t bringing you joy along with cash, you’re selling yourself short.

-Avoid burnout and work to LIVE, not just for a living.
+Avoid burnout and work to live, not just to make a living.
 Don’t sell out your base to make a buck, build a base that will gladly help you make money as you help them achieve their goals.

 Live ethically to live happily.